ans-group/docs.ukfast.co.uk/source/security/ddos/wafsettings.md

 - `contains` (regex match) - Returns true if the parameter string is found anywhere in the input.
 Macro expansion is performed on the parameter string before comparison.
 - `containsWord` (regex match for string) - Returns true if the parameter string (with word boundaries) is found anywhere in the input.
 Macro expansion is performed on the parameter string before comparison.
 - `beginsWith` (Starts with e.g. `^`) - Returns true if the parameter string is found at the beginning of the input.
 Macro expansion is performed on the parameter string before comparison.
-- `endsWith` (Engs with e.g. `\$`) - Returns true if the parameter string is found at the end of the input.
+- `endsWith` (Ends with e.g. `\$`) - Returns true if the parameter string is found at the end of the input.
 Macro expansion is performed on the parameter string before comparison.

 **Step 3:**
 Choose the `Phrase`.
 This is what you are looking for in the above match.